vxgmichel/marbles/README.md

   ╚═══╝
 ```

-There can be at most one marble riding a given track.
+There can be at most one marble riding a given circuit.

 Two circuits can cross using the character `╬`:
 ```